JeremyBYU/polylidar/README.md

 ## Issues

-* If there are coincident points then it seems the delaunator cpp library gets stuck in an infinite loop.
-Add a very small amount of noise to the data to ensure this doesn't happen.
+* If there are coincident points then it seems the delaunator cpp library gets stuck in an infinite loop (sometimes?).
+Add a very small amount of noise to the data (jitter) to ensure this doesn't happen.